jerrylee9310/xchrom/README.md

 ## Introduction

-X-CHROM is the model which estimates the X chromosome heritability and dosage compensation ratio from familial relationship and their phenotype.
-This model does not require genotype information and uses only phenotype and familial relationship as a input.
+X-CHROM is a model that estimates X chromosome heritability and dosage compensation ratio from familial relationships and their phenotypes.
+This model does not require genotype information and uses only phenotype and familial relationship data as input.

 ## Software requirements